CoffeeITWorks/ansible-generic-help/README.md

 check [localhost_only](localhost_only) or [example1](example1) examples

-Then modify the inventory according to you real servers Also modify the group_vars if required.
+Then modify the inventory according to you real servers
+Also modify the group_vars if required.

 If required you can also modify ansible.cfg to have more options, check the ansible.cfg doc.

-Ensure you have communication to your servers before start
+Ensure you have communication to your servers before start.

 Check connection before run: